How do we hold onto hope in the midst of hard times, pain, brokenness, and injustice—both in our own lives, and in the world around us?

 What would it mean to you to know that hope is also holding onto us?

-Our worship service will be followed by a community meal outdoors in the courtyard, and we’ll be hosting the Zaida’s Kitchen food truck!
+Our worship service will be followed by a community meal outdoors in the courtyard, and we’ll be bringing back our favorite local food truck from Zaida’s Kitchen.
 Zaida’s Kitchen serves authentic Mexican Oaxacan cuisine, is 100% gluten-free, and makes from-scratch non-GMO corn tortillas.
 Yum!

 Reach out to us with any questions you have at hello@wvneighborhoodchurch.org.
 Going anywhere for the first time can be really challenging.
 Going to a church for the first time can be especially intimidating.
 We’d love to help make it easier.